 Princeton Street Elementary School was originally built in 1993.
-The school has a total of 32 classrooms (16 permanent and 16 portable), one music room, one computer lab, one literacy room, one RSP room, a multi-purpose facility, a library/resource room, an administration office, a PE equipment room (room 6), and a building used by the county to provide physical therapy services (room 33).
+The school has a total of 32 classrooms (16 permanent and 16 portable), one music room, one RSP room, a multi-purpose facility, a library/resource room, an administration office, a PE equipment room (room 6), and a building used by the county to provide physical therapy services (room 33).
 Additional portable classrooms were constructed in 1994, 1997, and 1998.
 Our playground and field areas are spacious and are continually monitored by staff and administration for student safety.